Setting up a coffee shop & market research... some free advice

 The best selling beverage is the caffe latte.
 The average price of a cappuccino in 2012 was £2.21 and £2.17 in 2011.

 The main reason for visiting a coffee shop is the location (33%) and the quality of the coffee a close second (32%).
-Coffee quality was only 21% five years ago so people are definitely caring more about the coffee quality then ever before.
+Coffee quality was only 21% five years ago so people are definitely caring more about the coffee quality than ever before.

 The average spend in a coffee shop is £3.77 per person.
 70% of coffee shop customers purchased food.